You were made for more.

 Human Resource Management & Workforce Diversity

-This course will focus on human resource decision making and address the activities of recruiting, selecting, training, and developing a diverse workforce.
-Focus will include both internal and external environmental influences which affect the management of human resources and activities such as planning and staffing of the organization, performance evaluation and compensation, labor relations, and qualify of work life.
+This course will focus on human resource decision making and address the activities of recruiting, selecting, training and developing a diverse workforce.
+The focus will include both internal and external environmental influences which affect the management of human resources and activities such as planning and staffing of the organization, performance evaluation, and compensation, labor relations, and quality of work life.

 Study of internal accounting for managerial decision‐making.
 Topics include financial statement analysis, budget analysis, cost‐volume‐profit analysis, ethics, and various other decision‐making applications.